Vipin-Sharma/Vipin-Sharma.github.io/_posts/2019-05-05-JDK12_Switch_Expression.md

 ##### <ins>Switch statement with arrow syntax</ins>

-In this section we are converting previous example into arrow syntax, with this it becomes fallthrough safe, see no use of break here.
+In this section we are converting the previous example into arrow syntax, with this it becomes fallthrough safe, see no use of break here.
 Even if we use break, my IDE shows this is redundant.
-In this only change required is : replace : with ->, it is not some golden rule but for simplicity taken this example.
+In this only change required is: replace colon (:) with arrow (->), it is not some golden rule but for simplicity taken this example.

 Important points to notice are:
 1. This is switch statement using arrow syntax, JDK12 specific.
 2. Code right to arrow -> can be expression, a block, or a throw statement.
-Here we have taken example of block and Exception.
+Here we have taken the example of block and Exception.
-3. Block effectively provides scoping as well, we can define variable in block scope here temp is such example. temp use case may not make sense, it is just to show possibility of such syntax for better use see [example](https://github.com/Vipin-Sharma/JDK12Examples/blob/master/src/main/java/com/vip/jdk12/example/switchexpression/ExperimentSwitchJDK12.java), method name getYearlyBonusExperienceMatters_statement_arrowSyntax()
+3. Block effectively provides scoping as well, we can define a variable in block scope here temp is such an example. temp use case may not make sense, it is just to show the possibility of such syntax for better use see [example](https://github.com/Vipin-Sharma/JDK12Examples/blob/master/src/main/java/com/vip/jdk12/example/switchexpression/ExperimentSwitchJDK12.java), method name getYearlyBonusExperienceMatters_statement_arrowSyntax()
-4. We can see use of Multi label in case "VP", "SeniorAssociate"
+4. We can see the use of Multi label in case "VP", "SeniorAssociate"
 5. Arrow syntax makes it fallthrough safe, no break and no possibility of human error.